wernerdassuncao/data_wrangling/Recoding_report.md

 ## Introduction

-As practice string exercise I will apply recoding of names of categorical variables.
+As practice  exercise on strings, I will apply recoding of names of categorical variables.

-The original data is available from the ‘dslabs’ package on CRAN.
+The original data is available from the ‘dslabs’ package on https://cran.r-project.org/.
 The name of the dataset is ‘gapminder’.

 The objective is to replace(recode) the long names for the levels and to